buanet/ioBroker.docker/README.md

 * [Facebook Group]()
 * [Telegram Group]()

-### Report an issue or request a feature
+### How to report an issue or request a feature?

-If you found an issue or missing some feature please let us know by opening an [GitHub issue](https://github.com/buanet/ioBroker.docker/issues).
+If you think you found an issue let us know by opening an [GitHub issue](https://github.com/buanet/ioBroker.docker/issues).
+Make sure you have googled it before.

-## Important notice

-In general a new major version (e.g. v2, v4, v5) of the image comes with a new, preinstalled major node version!
-If you are updating an existing installation to a new major version (e.g. from v4 to v5) you have to perform some additional steps inside ioBroker!
-For more details please see official ioBroker documentation: [EN](https://www.iobroker.net/#en/documentation/install/updatenode.md) | [DE](https://www.iobroker.net/#de/documentation/install/updatenode.md).<br>

-You might avoid these procedure if you use my "Best practice" hint for "upgrading your ioBroker container".

-In any case make a backup first!
+Please do not use the issues for support questions.
+Not every error message is worth a new report.
+Use [discussions](https://github.com/buanet/ioBroker.docker/discussions) if you are not sure.

+### Is there something else I have to know?

+Always have an actual valid backup of your ioBroker.
+You can easily create a backup by using the `iobroker backup` command or the preinstalled backitup adapter.

 ## Miscellaneous